quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 balancing, meaning that the routing will be consistent as long as the 4-tuple remains the same.

-{{?I-D.ietf-tls-dtls-connection-id}} defines an extension to add connection IDs to DTLS 1.2.
+{{?RFC9146}} defines an extension to add connection IDs to DTLS 1.2.
 Unfortunately, a QUIC-LB load balancer will not correctly parse the connection ID and will continue 4-tuple routing.
 An modified QUIC-LB load balancer that correctly identifies DTLS and parses a DTLS 1.2 datagram for the connection ID is outside the scope of this document.

 ## DTLS 1.3

-DTLS 1.3 {{?I-D.draft-ietf-tls-dtls13}} changes the structure of datagram headers in relevant ways.
+DTLS 1.3 {{?RFC9147}} changes the structure of datagram headers in relevant ways.

 Handshake packets continue to have a TLS content type in the first octet and 0xfe in the second octet, so they will be 4-tuple routed, which should not